arangodb/docs/3.10/aql-tutorial-join.md

 Join another way
 ----------------

-The `DOCUMENT()` function utilizes primary indices to look up documents quickly.
+The `DOCUMENT()` function utilizes primary indexes to look up documents quickly.
 It is limited to find documents via their identifiers however.
-For a use case like in our example it is sufficient to accomplish a simple join.
+For a use case like ours it is sufficient to accomplish a simple join.

 There is another, more flexible syntax for joins: nested `FOR` loops over multiple collections, with a `FILTER` condition to match up attributes.